hokamoto/pleroma-mirror/docs/config.md

 * `:relation_id_action` for actions on relation with a specific user (follow, unfollow)
 * `:statuses_actions` for create / delete / fav / unfav / reblog / unreblog actions on any statuses
 * `:status_id_action` for fav / unfav or reblog / unreblog actions on the same status by the same user
+* `:follow` for follow actions from the same IP address